General Author Guidelines

 10. Manuscript Heading, Font, and Spacing

-Manuscript should be typed using word processors (Microsoft Word or Open Office) software.
-The font used throughout the paper is Cambria.
-The paper size is A4 (i.e., 210 x 297 mm), one-column format (i.e., 85 mm each) with a 2.5 cm margin at the top, a 2.5 cm margin at the bottom, 2.5 cm margin on the left, and 2 cm margin on the right.
-Lines are one-half spaced, justified.
-Page numbers should be included in the text located in footer section of each page.
+The manuscript must be typed using word processing software (Microsoft Word or Open Office).
+Cambria is the font used throughout the entire paper.
+The paper size is A4 (i.e., 210 x 297 mm), one-column format (i.e., 85 mm each), with a 3 cm top margin, a 3 cm bottom margin, a 3 cm left margin, and a 3 cm right margin.
+The lines are single-spaced and justified.
+Page numbers should be placed in the header section of each page.

 11. Section Headings